BioMedIA-MBZUAI/RobustMedCLIP/README.md

-# RobustMedCLIP: Benchmarking and Improving the Robustness of Medical Vision-Language Models
+# RobustMedCLIP: On the Robustness of Medical Vision-Language Models: Are they Truly Generalizable?

 > **Accepted at [Medical Image Understanding and Analysis (MIUA) 2025]**